imteekay/web-performance-research/draft/a-unified-theory-of-web-performance.md

     - measuring layout stability
     - 0 is good, 0.1 -> 0.25 needs improvement, above is poor
     - common: image is a big issue when the browser doesn't know how much space to reserve to the image
+  - time to interactive
+    - the page can look functional but it's still not.
+    - the baseline should be getting interactive in under 5 seconds on a slow 3g connection on a median mobile device
 - Not all sites and visitors are the same: Web performance is a distribution
   - A static blog may need no JavaScript whatsoever whereas a graphics editor uses quite a lot of it.
   - A 4G visitor may deal with only 50ms of latency and a 2G user could suffer through an entire second per round trip.